rahuljo123aus/S3-Static-Website/README.md

 Project Status: The project was developed and tested in different computer environments.

-`Note`: The website is shut down to avoid further charges (personel choice)
+`Note`: The website is shut down to avoid further charges (personal choice)

 The following steps helps to deploy a static website very quickly using AWS.